-Today I’m talking about my favorite vegan sauerkraut recipes and uses – from vegan reubens, to salads, pizza, sandwiches, soup, and so much more.
+Today I’m talking about my favorite vegan sauerkraut recipes and uses – from veggie reubens, to salads, pizza, sandwiches, and more.

 Vegan sauerkraut recipes & uses

-The way that I eat sauerkraut the most is as a side to a big salad.
-It fills out the plate, adding another contrasting flavor that mixes especially well with a kale salad, avocado, and coconut bacon.
+Sauerkraut is a cool, crunchy addition to a big salad.
+It fills out the plate, adding another contrasting flavor that mixes especially well with a kale salad and avocado.

-Sauerkraut makes a terrific pizza topping, especially since I prefer my pie cheeseless.
+Sauerkraut makes a terrific pizza topping, especially if you prefer a cheeseless pie like I do.
 It gives zing to each slice.

 Sauerkraut goes well with lots of pizza toppings like onions, garlic, tomatoes, red bell pepper, mushrooms, potatoes, or seitan sausage.

-Sauerkraut plays very nicely with potato and non-dairy cheese in this pierogi quesadilla.
+Sauerkraut plays very nicely with potato and non-dairy cheese in this pierogi-style vegan quesadilla.
 It has all of the flavor of a pierogi but without fiddling with dough for hours.